-Some users come from other DAWs and want to feel more at home, while others want a theme that resembles an analog console.
+Some users come from other DAWs such as Pro Tools and Logic Pro, and want to feel more at home, while others want a theme that resembles an analog console.
 The theme selection aspect is especially beneficial for people who may have a color blindness condition and need a theme that uses specific colors so the interface elements are easily distinguished.

 Before I get into the installation bit, I will first go over the theme download process.
 It is fairly simple and straightforward, so let’s jump right into it.